manasa-arun/python/content/en/Tips/zip-built-in-function-in-python.md

 ---
 title: "zip() function in Python"
-description: "The 'zip()' function is one of the Built in functions in python""
+description: "The 'zip()' function is one of the Built in functions in python"
 date: "2022-03-12T03:45:00+09:00"
 draft: false
 link: "zip() built-in function"